(click on tip or questions to view more)

-- If the item was not kept there, please check at the Ticket, Information & ID Office.
+- If the item was not kept there, please check at the Campus Center Information & ID Office.

-- If the lost item is not at the Ticket, Information & ID Office, you may file a lost report and you will be notified if your item is turned in.
+- If the lost item is not at the Campus Center Information & ID Office, you may file a lost report and you will be notified if your item is turned in.
 A limited amount of lost and found information can be given over the telephone.

 A small amount of items are turned into the UHM DPS Lost & Found directly.
 Report lost items by calling (808) 956-6911 or filing the report in person at the UHM DPS office, located in the Auxiliary Services Building at 1951 East-West Road, Honolulu.

 Cardholders are responsible for immediately deactivating and/or reporting a lost or stolen UH Manoa ID Card to the Campus Center Information & ID Office